ROBMYERS1856/University-of-Minnesota-/Week 11 Network Security/Firewalls and Network Security.md

 5. How could you prevent an attacker from booting a stolen laptop using an external hard drive?

-    Answer: Two potential ways to prevent an attacker booting a stolen laptop using an external hard drive would be to encrypt the hard drive and dissable ports/ability to access the hard drive externaly through USB or other methods
+    Answer: Two potential ways to prevent an attacker booting a stolen laptop using an external hard drive would be to encrypt the hard drive and dissable ports/ability to access the hard drive externaly through USB or other methods.
+One example may also be to have a start up password.

 #### Firewall Architectures and Methodologies

 1. Which type of firewall verifies the three-way TCP handshake?
 TCP handshake checks are designed to ensure that session packets are from legitimate sources.

-  Answer: Firewalls that perform Network Layer Inspections
+  Answer: Circuit-Level Gateways

 2. Which type of firewall considers the connection as a whole?
 Meaning, instead of looking at only individual packets, these firewalls look at whole streams of packets at one time.

-  Answer: Firewalls that allow UDP
+  Answer: Stateless Firewalls

 3. Which type of firewall intercepts all traffic prior to being forwarded to its final destination.
 In a sense, these firewalls act on behalf of the recipient by ensuring the traffic is safe prior to forwarding it?

-  Answer: Intrusion Prevention Systems (IPS)
+  Answer: Proxy Server

 4. Which type of firewall examines data within a packet as it progresses through a network interface by examining source and destination IP address, port number, and packet type- all without opening the packet to inspect its contents?

-  Answer: Intrusion Detection Systems (IDS)
+  Answer: Packet Filtering Firewall

 5. Which type of firewall filters based solely on source and destination MAC address?

-  Answer: Access List
+  Answer: MAC Layer Firewall

 ### Bonus Lab: "Green Eggs & SPAM"
 In this activity, you will target spam, uncover its whereabouts, and attempt to discover the intent of the attacker.